Overview of the Examples

 Factors and Situations that Could Lead to Inadvertent Spin

-- A high angle of attack combined with uncoordinated flight can result in entry into a spin, significant altitude loss, and difficulty recovering; maintain awareness of airspeed and angle of attack and use smooth, coordinated control inputs.
+- A high AOA combined with uncoordinated flight can result in entry into a spin, significant altitude loss, and difficulty recovering; maintain awareness of airspeed and AOA and use smooth, coordinated control inputs.

 Spin Recovery Procedure